State of Nonprofits and Philanthropy Summit

 Hosted by the Caster Family Center for Nonprofit and Philanthropic Research, this informative day of research and practical learning opportunities will help guide San Diego's nonprofit and philanthropic leaders in creating, implementing and evaluating innovative and collaborative strategies for the future.

-Thank you to the 225+ people who attended this year's Summit on June 28th!
+Thank you to the 225+ people who attended the 2016 Summit on June 28.
 We had a great day filled with outstanding presentations and invigorating conversations about key topics important to our nonprofit sector.

 In the morning, we discussed the key findings from our annual State of the Nonprofits and Philanthropy Report, describing the capacity, contributions and overall economic health and well-being of San Diego’s nonprofit and philanthropic sector.
 The report is a compilation of our quarterly State of Nonprofits Index and other nonprofit research, including a survey based on the perspectives of local nonprofit leaders.

 Following the report presentation and discussion, we convened a series of professional development and dialogue workshops designed to encourage collaboration and action.

 - Jan Masaoka, CEO, California Association of Nonprofits

 - Nancy Jamison, President and CEO, San Diego Grantmakers

 The notion -- still held by many government funders and others in philanthropy -- that overhead is "bad" and unnecessary is one that hurts nonprofits and the work that nonprofits do.
 Philanthropy cannot respond to the profound shifts affecting the social sector by continuing business as usual.
 Similarly, nonprofits cannot achieve their full impacts without funding for operating costs such as staffing, insurance, accounting, training, and technology.